EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 Window Phone: Copy `SocialSharing.cs` to `platforms/wp8/Plugins/nl.x-services.plugins.socialsharing` (create the folders)

 ### PhoneGap Build
-NOTE: Windows Phone 8 is only supported by version 4.0 and up.

 SocialSharing works with PhoneGap build too!
 Version 3.0 and up of this plugin are compatible with PhoneGap 3.0.0 and up.
 Use an older version of this plugin if you target PhoneGap < 3.0.0.